firemark/pixelopolis/docsrc/articles/elements/containers/fillers.rst

     :type: start | end | center | stretch
     :default: start

-    align of objects in specified axis.
+    Align of objects in specified axis.

     For this property is neccessary to set width/depth/height (depends on type)